 Can I Spread Grass Seed in the Winter?
 Do I need to Water My Lawn in the Winter?

-This may sound like a silly question, but “dormant seeding” is actually a thing!
+This may sound like a silly question, but “dormant seeding” is a thing!
 Just because the snow has come and gone, temperatures have risen just a bit to thaw your winter wonderland, and your lawn is muddy, murky, and patchy, you can still seed your lawn now, and get a head start on spring growth.

 While there’s little value in scattering grass seeds over the winter, doing so does allow the seeds to blend in with the soil before germinating.

-You don’t really need to water your lawn in the winter because the snow and rain provide the right amount of moisture for both warm-season and cool-season grasses during this time.
+You don’t need to water your lawn in the winter because the snow and rain provide the right amount of moisture for both warm-season and cool-season grasses during this time.

 Hand Watering vs. Sprinkler Irrigation System